anvetsu/reo/docs/tut.md

 The values list must have as many expressions as there are variables, it may have more but not less.

-### Controlling visibility
+### Controlling scope

-Visibility or scope of variables can be controlled by declaring them within "code-blocks".
+Scope or visibility of variables can be controlled by declaring them within "code-blocks".
 A code-block is any sequence of program expressions delimited by opening and closing curly-braces (`{` and `}`).

 In the following program, the global definition of `x` is "shadowed" by the local definition of `x` in the code-block: